 Let your doctor know if you are pregnant or breastfeeding.

-Ethosuximide may make you drowsy or dizzy.
-This medicine may also cause you to suddenly fall asleep during your daily activities such as eating and watching television.
+Ethosuximide may cause drowsiness or dizziness.
 If affected, do not drive or take part in any activity in which you need to be alert.

 Inform your doctor if any of these side effects do not go away or are severe, or if you experience other side effects.